If you feel that your property's flood zone designation is incorrect, you may request a Map Amendment from FEMA.

 You must obtain a permit before building, grading or placing fill in a floodplain

 *If you can not open these files in your browser, right-click and use the "Save Link as..." option

 General Flood Information

 The May 2010 flood resulted in over $36 million dollars in damages in Montgomery County.
-This estimate does not include damages to infrastructure like roads, government facilities and parks.
+This estimate does not include damages to infrastructures like roads, government facilities, and parks.
 It is important for Montgomery County citizens to understand the effects flooding may have on their lives and property, what can be done to reduce flood damage and how they can prepare for flood events.